Skip to content

 X-Cache-TTL: 247

-By default, the cache key includes the full URL with query parameters. /api/products?page=1 and /api/products?page=2 are cached separately:
+The cache key is the method plus the full URL including the query string. /api/products?page=1 and /api/products?page=2 cache separately:

 python